-Deliver high-quality women’s health services with Advanced Specialised Training (AST) in Obstetrics and Gynaecology as part of the ACRRM Fellowship program.
+Deliver high-quality women’s health services with Advanced Specialised Training (AST) in Obstetrics and Gynaecology as part of the ACRRM Rural Generalist Fellowship program.

-The AST in Obstetrics and Gynaecology is managed by the Royal Australian and New Zealand College of Obstetrics and Gynaecology (RANZCOG) and is called the Certificate and Procedural training program.
-It is a three-tier structure of qualifications that includes the Certificate of Women’s Health (CWH), Associate Training Program (Procedural) (PTP), and Associate Training Program (Advanced Procedural) (APTP). *
+Training for the AST in Obstetrics and Gynaecology is managed by the Royal Australian and New Zealand College of Obstetrics and Gynaecology (RANZCOG) and is called the Associate Training Program (Advanced Procedural) (APTP)*.

 *Please be advised that the previous Certificate and Diploma qualifications have undertaken a name change from February 2024.